JB243/equivariant-st-transformer/README.md

 ## How to Use

-Please refer to `tutorial/st_liver_regeneration.ipynb ` This notebook contains:
+Please refer to `data/DATASET_NOTE.md` for data and `tutorial/st_liver_regeneration.ipynb` for runnable code.
+This notebook contains:

 * Data loading (Visium / Liver Regeneration)
 * Planar coordinate embedding: $(x, y, 0)$